itexx99/Portfolio/README.md

 - 👋 Hi, I’m Ivan
 - 👀 I’m interested in connecting the world
 - 🌱 I’m currently studying at Iowa State
-- 💞️ I’m looking to collaborate on gps projects
+- 💞️ I’m looking to collaborate on embedded/cv projects
 - 📫 How to reach me ialvaradosantoy@gmail.com

 <!---